 - otherwise engaged or assigned to perform certification.

-The PI is responsible for ensuring that Effort committed on a project is accurate and properly reflected in the Effort Certification system.
-The Effort Certification must be completed within 45 days of notification by Contracts and Grants to certify Effort.
-As noted earlier in the policy, the PI can authorize Individuals who have direct knowledge of the work performed to certify or pre-certify Effort on the project.
-The PI is required to monitor the level of Effort committed to all projects.
+The PI is responsible for ensuring that effort committed on a project is accurate and properly reflected in the effort certification system.
+The effort certification must be completed within 45 days of notification by SPAA to certify effort.
+The PI can authorize individuals who have direct knowledge of the work performed to certify or pre-certify effort on the project.
+The PI is required to monitor the level of effort committed to all projects.

 - Responsibility of Chair and Dean

 The chair or dean of an academic unit is responsible for determining the balance between the PI’s research, teaching, and service.
-The deans of the colleges are responsible for setting the minimum and maximum levels that a PI can commit to sponsored projects and for providing the Office of Sponsored Projects with that information.
+The deans of the colleges are also responsible for setting the minimum and maximum levels a PI can commit to sponsored projects and for providing the Office of Sponsored Projects (OSP) with that information.

-It is the responsibility of the Office of Sponsored Projects to ensure that a system is in place to ensure that the PI’s fulfill the requirement for review and certification of salaries, and to assure that the salaries of key personnel charged to sponsored projects correspond to Effort expended on those projects, within the appropriate limitations.
-Toward that end, OSP is responsible for:
+The OSP is responsible for ensuring that a system is in place to assure that the PIs fulfill the requirement for review and certification of salaries, and that the salaries of key personnel charged to sponsored projects correspond to effort expended on those projects, within the appropriate limitations.
+OSP's responsibilities include

-- Ensuring that a Cost Sharing form (see http://www.utexas.edu/research/osp/cost_share.pdf) is completed when the Effort on the project is contributed rather than charged to the project. (download AdobeReader)
+- ensuring that a cost sharing form (see http://www.utexas.edu/research/osp/cost_share.pdf) is completed when the effort on the project is contributed rather than charged to the project (download AdobeReader); and

-- Responsibility of the Contract and Grants Section of the Office of Sponsored Projects-Sponsored Projects Award Administration (SPAA)
+- Responsibility of the Office of Sponsored Projects-Sponsored Projects Award Administration (SPAA)

 - Responsibility of the Vice President for Research